 CJP’s report analyzes ten years of Chicago Police Board cases and decisions.
 The study examines the charges filed with the Chicago Police Board and their resulting decisions over the past ten years.

 The Chicago Police Board is a municipal oversight agency charged with the responsibility of making, in some cases, the final disciplinary decision for both civilian employees and sworn officers of the Chicago Police Department.
 The Chicago Police Board holds hearings in response to attempts by the Superintendent of the Chicago Police Department to either suspend for more than one year or terminate the employment of a civilian employee or sworn officer.
 Further details on the Chicago Police Board’s accountability system can be found in our report or in a document on the Chicago Police Board’s web site titled: Allegations of Police Misconduct

-This ten year analysis by the Chicago Justice Project (CJP) is one of the most comprehensive examinations ever completed of the Chicago Police Board members’ voting patterns and decision making process.
+This ten-year analysis by CJP is one of the most comprehensive examinations completed of the Chicago Police Board members’ voting patterns and decision-making process.
 We feel that the results of the study should spur greater discussion on the powers, responsibilities, and practices of the Chicago Police Board.
-You can see our recommendations in our Executive Summary and also in our Full Report.
-You will also find the data set we analyzed for our study in both SPSS and comma separated values format.
+You can view our recommendations in our Executive Summary and also in our Full Report.
+You will also find the data set we analyzed for our study in both SPSS and comma separated values (CSV) format.
 We have included those in our release in case you would like to verify our findings.